 These products, while popular, have the lowest bioavailability of any CBD product.
 That being said, this does not mean that they are particularly less effective.
 Instead, they target the endocannabinoid receptors of the nervous system making them ideal for targeted joint, nerve and muscle issues.
 When it comes to bioavailability, the barriers by which the CBD molecules have to penetrate to reach the bloodstream vastly reduce the amount of CBD that is absorbed by the body.

-Products like CBD capsules, drinks and foods are also very popular in the market, but have a relatively low bioavailability as well.
-The reason for this is the necessity for the CBD to pass through the digestive system before reaching the bloodstream.
-Because of this, only an estimated 5-20% of the available CBD in the consumed product will actually reach the bloodstream to have the desired effect.
+Products like CBD capsules, drinks and foods are also very popular in the market, but have a relatively low bioavailability.
+The reason for this is the need for the CBD to pass through the digestive system before reaching the bloodstream.
+Because of this, only an estimated 5-20% of the available CBD in the consumed product will actually reach the bloodstream.
 Do they work?
 Yes.
 Are they the most effective method of CBD ingestion?
 No.

 CBD tinctures are among the most popular CBD products on the market, and for good reason.
 These products are intended to to be used sublingually, or placed under the tongue.
 The reason for this is the higher number of capillaries under the tongue that can more readily absorb CBD into the bloodstream.
 By holding the tincture under the tongue for at least 60 seconds, the CBD can pass through the capillaries into the bloodstream at roughly 12-35%.
 This drastically improves the effectiveness of the CBD when compared to ingestion or topical administration.